 When Ramy ventured into media in the 1990s, an astonishing success in the history of publishing followed.
 Once he launched a media campaign for John Gray’s “Men Are From Mars, Women Are From Venus,” sales skyrocketed, causing the book about male and female relationships to sell more than 50 million copies.
 The book spent 121 weeks on the bestseller lists.

-Absent from the media spotlight for a time, Ramy is now poised to make a major new mark in the business world through his holding company X, LLC, with a series of upcoming IPOs for his new businesses: YayYo, Inc. a holding company for RideshareRental.com that is a leader in renting cars to Uber/Lyft drivers.
-His controlling stake in Advanced Tek Group, Inc and AGVG a money-raising machine he created to raise capital for his upcoming next 6 ventures.
+Absent from the media spotlight for a time, Ramy is now poised to make a major new mark in the business world.
+YayYo, Inc. a holding company for RideshareRental.com that is a leader in renting cars to Uber/Lyft drivers, went public on Nasdaq on 11/15/2019 trading under the symbol “YAYO”.
+El-Batrawi also launched PDQ Pickup, an on-demand pickup and delivery service, on 9/2019.
+El-Batrawi has a controlling stake in IPOs Advanced Tek Group, Inc and AGVG a money-raising machine he created to raise capital for his upcoming next 6 ventures.

 Ramy El-Batrawi is making major deals as each week goes by, on his way to making the list in the next two years.
 We estimate his net worth to be $1 Billion.